 If any building or plumbing work does not conform to the building consent or meet building code performance standards, the Council may issue a Notice to Fix detailing items of non-compliance.

 Arranging an inspection

 Bookings require at least two working days' notice.
-Phone the Council on (04) 296 4700 to book an inspection.
+Call us to book an inspection.

 The following information is required when booking an inspection: